ministryofjustice/security-guidance/docs/secure-email-transfer-guide.md

 Select the most suitable system for service users, and configure it appropriately.
 This section provides guidance on the various options available.

+**Note:** Remember that only MoJ email systems may be used for business purposes.
+Personal email accounts **SHALL NOT** be used for business purposes.

 |Secure Messaging Options|Examples|
 |------------------------|--------|
 |Cloud Email Solutions \(securing to the Government Secure Standard\)|Microsoft Office 365 \(`@justice.gov.uk`\) or Google Workspace \(`@digital.justice.gov.uk`\)|